YerongAI/Office-Tool-docs/docs/settings/README.md

 # Application settings

-Here you can adjust language, theme, background and other settings, as well as some download or deployment settings.
+Here you can adjust language, theme, background, download or deployment settings.

 If the system language cannot be matched, English (United States) is used by default.